What is a minimum viable product?

 And sure, you could build a simple low/no-code app (let’s say, an e-Commerce platform) with Airtable and Zapier for a backend, Webflow for a frontend, and Stripe as a payment facilitator.
 But if you’re non-technical, it won’t exactly be easy.
 You still need rudimentary product development skills to construct an application that leverages multiple different tools, APIs, and integrations.

 Meanwhile, Ruby on Rails is the definition of tried and tested.
 Products like Airbnb, Basecamp, and Zendesk are proof that Rails MVPs are scaleable, powerful, and capable of attracting serious investment.
 Ruby on Rails services might be more expensive than low/no-code tool subscriptions, but this often pays off in the long run.

 Successful SaaS MVPs built with Ruby on Rails

-Here are a few other examples of web applications that had Ruby on Rails under the hood at the MVP stage.
+Here are a few other examples of B2B SaaS applications that had Ruby on Rails under the hood at the MVP stage.